 Avoid getting into a potentially dangerous driving situation

-- Leave the party or rave before you get too tired or sleepy to drive.
-It’s safer to show up early and leave earlier than to show up late and leave later.
+- Leave the party/rave/club/festival before you get too tired to drive.
+It’s safer to show up earlier and leave earlier than to show up late and leave later.
 Know your body’s limits.

-- Take the bus.
-If you know you are going to stay all night, some raves end late enough in the morning that public transportation systems may be running.
+- Take transit.
+If you know you’re going to stay all night, some raves end late enough in the morning that public transportation systems may be running.

-- Take a cab.
+- Take a cab or rideshare.
 Compared to the price of some raves, and definitely some drugs, cab fare is a relatively minor expense for the safety it provides.
 Plan to share a cab with others to spread out the costs.
-Also, think of the great conversations you can get into with the driver.
+(Not to mention that late-night cab rides can come with some entertaining conversations.)

 If you find yourself in a potentially dangerous driving situation